arjunkaruvally/convolution-rnn/README.md

 An example of writing a C++/CUDA extension for PyTorch.
 See [here](https://pytorch.org/tutorials/advanced/cpp_custom_ops.html) for the accompanying tutorial on CUDA operator.
-This repo is a fork of [https://github.com/pytorch/extension-cpp](https://github.com/pytorch/extension-cpp) which is the repo containing the official pytorch custom operator.
+This repo is a fork of [https://github.com/pytorch/extension-cpp](https://github.com/pytorch/extension-cpp) that contains the official pytorch custom operator.

 The repo contains a CUDA kernel implementation of convolution RNN.
 The operator has the following signature